jamesbulpin/hueSimulator/README.md

 As I started development of hueJS before getting my Hue starter kit, i needed to test my code with a simulated bridge.

+This version of the simulator has been extended to control a locally-connected Blink1 as Hue light 1, and simulate a Hue Tap's main button push using an active-low, pulled-up input in GPIO pin 18.
+This therefore assumes the simulatro runs on a Raspberry Pi.

 ## Install

 Using npm: